geekingfrog/geekingfrog.com/blog/posts/2014-03-16-book-high-performance-browser-networking.md

 ---
-title: Book: High performance browser networking
+title: 'Book: High performance browser networking'
-tags: book, performance, network
 status: published
+tags:
+- book
+- performance
+- network
 ---

 I recently finished [this excellent book](http://chimera.labs.oreilly.com/books/1230000000545) written by Ilya Grigorik, an engineer at Google.
 This book is really really good and if you are even remotely interested in web performances you should definitely read it.